 We would like to thank our exhibitors and sponsors for sponsoring this meeting.
-This includes pharmaceutical companies.
-They have had no editorial input into or control over the agenda, content development or choice of speakers, nor opportunity to influence except for the sponsored symposia presentations.
+This includes pharmaceutical companies including Ethypharm UK Ltd. They have had no editorial input into or control over the agenda, content development or choice of speakers, nor opportunity to influence except for the sponsored symposia presentations.

 Wednesday, April 29, 2026